 Securities Premium is credited when shares are issued at premium including non-cash transaction.
 This reserve is utilised in accordance with the specific provisions of the Companies Act 2013.

-The Company has elected to exercise the option permitted under Section 115BAA of the Income Tax Act, 1961 to pay corporate income tax at 22% plus surcharge and cess (aggregating to tax rate of 25.17%) from the financial year 2022-23.
-Accordingly, the Company has re-measured its current tax and deferred tax charge for the year ended March 31, 2023 basis the new tax regime and tax provision for earlier years includes a non-cash tax charge of H 1,031 crores pertaining to the previous year mainly representing write-off of MAT credit not availed and change in tax rate on deferred tax asset of the Company.
-In view of this exercise of the option to transition to the new regime, the Company has recognised provision for current tax and deferred tax for the year ended 31 March 24 at the tax rate of 25.17%.
+During the year ending 31 March 2024, the Company had elected to exercise the option permitted under Section 115BAA of the Income Tax Act, 1961 to pay corporate income tax at 22% plus surcharge and cess (aggregating to tax rate of 25.17%) from the financial year 2022-23.
+Accordingly, the Company has re-measured its current tax and deferred tax charge for the year ended 31 March 2023 basis the new tax regime and tax provision for earlier years includes a non-cash tax charge of I 1031 crores pertaining to the earlier year mainly representing write-off of MAT credit not availed and change in tax rate on deferred tax asset of the Company.
+In view of this exercise of the option to transition to the new regime, the Company has recognised provision for current tax and deferred tax for the year ended 31 March 2024 and 31 March 2025 at the tax rate of 25.17%.

 i) pari passu first charge by way of hypothecation of stocks of raw materials, finished goods, work-in-progress, consumables (stores and spares) and book debs / receivables of the Company, both present and future.